SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 JMX receiver collects Tomcat metrics from Tomcat server as part of the OpenTelemetry Collector (OTC).

-  1. Follow the instructions in [JMX - OpenTelemetry's prerequisites section](/docs/integrations/app-development/opentelemetry/jmx-opentelemetry/#prerequisites) to download the [JMX Metric Gatherer](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/jmx-metrics/README.md) used by the [JMX Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jmxreceiver#details).
+  1. Follow the instructions in [JMX - OpenTelemetry's prerequisites section](/docs/integrations/app-development/opentelemetry/jmx-opentelemetry/#prerequisites) to download the [JMX Metric Gatherer](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/jmx-metrics/README.md).
+This gatherer is used by the [JMX Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jmxreceiver#details).

   2. Set the JMX port by setting it as part of `JAVA_OPTS` for Tomcat startup.
 Usually it is set in the `/etc/systemd/system/tomcat.service` or `C:\Program Files\apache-tomcat\bin\tomcat.bat` file.